 British / Manx photographer, born in 1946 and died in 2020.
-Historical significance: he is important because he made one of the clearest photographic records of life inside British deindustrialization. *In Flagrante* in particular has become a key reference point for how photography can register structural economic change through ordinary people, streets, labor sites, and damaged civic environments.
+Historically, he is important because he made one of the clearest photographic records of life inside British deindustrialization. *In Flagrante* in particular has become a key reference point for how photography can register structural economic change through ordinary people, streets, labor sites, and damaged civic environments.

 British / Manx photographer, born in 1946 and died in 2020.
 Began in commercial photography, then turned in the 1970s toward sustained independent work in the North East of England and later taught at Harvard University.